BSAC’s Wreck Diver course will introduce you to the fun of safe wreck diving.

 This is a continually assessed course during which students must reach the required performance standards.

 You could do this course at a regional event or local club.
-Not all clubs run Wreck Diving courses, so please check if you are interested.
+Not all clubs run Wreck Diver courses, so please check if you are interested.

-Alternatively, book your place on a scheduled Wreck Diving course online now.
+Alternatively, book your place on a scheduled Wreck Diver course online now.

 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.